top of page

 participated during World War I.

 The 3rd Division was activated at Camp Greene, North Carolina in November 1917 for service in the First World War.
 The Division entered combat for the first time during WWI on July 14, 1918.
 During the German's last offensive of the war, the 3rd Division held their positions on the Marne River as units on either side of them withdrew.
-This action spoiled the German bid for Paris and earned the Division their nickname, the "Rock of the Marne."
-The Division's motto,"Nous Resterons Là" which is French for "We shall remain here" also comes from that action.
+This action spoiled the German bid for Paris and earned the Division its nickname, the "Rock of the Marne."
+The Division's motto, "Nous Resterons Là," which is French for "We shall remain here," also comes from that action.
 During WWI, two members of the 3rd Division were awarded the Medal of Honor.

 The 3rd Infantry Division’s most famous campaign began in August 1944 with Operation Dragoon, the Allied invasion of southern France.
 Landing at Saint-Tropez, they swept northward, liberating towns and cities, and advancing rapidly toward Germany.
 Their relentless push brought them to the Vosges Mountains, where they fought through bitter winter conditions.
 Crossing the Rhine River in March 1945, the division pressed into Germany, capturing Nuremberg in April after intense urban combat.